GkAntonius/ElectronPhononCoupling/README.rst

 You can run such python script in parallel with, e.g.:

-    mpirun -n 4 python my_script.py
+    mpirun -n 4 python myscript.py

 Documentation
 -------------

 * For how to use this module, see the Examples directory.

-* For the theory pertaining the electronic self-energy due to electron-phonon coupling, see [PRB 92, 085137 (2015)].
+* For the theory pertaining the electronic self-energy due to electron-phonon coupling, and temperature dependence of electronic structure, see [PRB 92, 085137 (2015)].

 * For the advanced user and developer, see the Doc directory.